BEEZZGamer/Cloud-Hosting-Forecasting-Engine/README.md

 - **Forecasting** — Prophet model projecting 90 days forward from a 30‑day baseline.
 - **Scenario Analysis** — JSON‑driven configs for scale up, product launch, and contract commitments.
 - **Variance Dashboard** — Forecast vs actual visualizations and saved artifacts.
 - **Variance Report** — Recruiter‑ready interpretation and prioritized optimization recommendations.

+> **Note:** Technical source files (.pbix) and detailed data schemas are proprietary and available **only upon request for verified recruiters**.
+This ensures the project remains a portfolio artifact and cannot be cloned or reused by competitors.

 ---